madhu-1999/Interviews/System Design/Database Replication Strategies.md

 # Single Leader
 +  Implemented as a master slave model, where master db handles all the writes and some reads and slave/replica db's handle only the reads.![[Screenshot 2025-04-11 at 11.56.59 AM.png]]
 + On receiving a write request, the master db updates its own data and then sends a update request to its followers who, upon receiving the update request, update their own data.
-+ All writes down by master are recorded in a replication log which is then sent to the slaves for update requests.
++ All writes done by master are recorded in a replication log which is then sent to the slaves for update requests.
-+ Updates can be sent in either a **synchronous** or **asynchronous** manner.
 + Good for read heavy workloads
 + Write heavy workloads can cause leader bottleneck.
 ## Synchronous updates